googleinterns/kevin-grosman-2020/README.md

 the resulting video will be called "stitched.mp4"

 ## Demo
-The following video was produced by running the `stitch` script on four videos produced by running the `executeCuj` script on `CUJExecutor/takeout.txt` (where the CUJ in question consists of clicking on "Takeout"):
+The following video was produced by running the `stitch` script on four videos produced by running the `executeCuj` script on `CUJExecutor/takeout.txt` (where the CUJ in question consists of clicking on "Takeout" after having opened Google Maps):

 ![](takeout_demo.gif)